 Council's current accounting policy is that Infrastructural assets (including land and buildings) are revalued on a three-yearly basis.
-The last revaluation was as at 30 June 2016.
-Under the current policy, revaluations will next occur as at 30 June 2019.
-Provision has been included in the financial statements for the possible movements in the value of Council's non-current assets following the next revaluation.
+The last revaluation was as at 30 June 2019.
+Under the current policy, revaluations will next occur as at 30 June 2022, and therefore no provision has been included in these financial statements for the possible movements in the value of Council's noncurrent assets.

-There has been no provision made for any possible movements in the valuation of Council's current assets.
+Also there has been no provision made for any possible movements in the valuation of Council's current assets.